 If there are childcare costs or medical support costs, the court will split these costs between the parents.
 This is typically split according to the PICS.
 To estimate a child support order, the Minnesota Department of Human Services has an online calculator that can be accessed at: http://childsupportcalculator.dhs.state.mn.us

-Under Minnesota law, a child support order may be modified if there has been a substantial change in circumstances that makes the previously court ordered child support obligation unreasonable and unfair.
+Child support may be subject to modification if there has been a change in circumstances rendering the existing child support order unreasonable and unfair.
+Changed circumstances include: